iot-lab/meshblu-clients/README.md

-This is the Meshblu clients sample repository
+This is the Python [Meshblu](https://meshblu.readme.io/) clients sample repository.

 Installing
 ----------